 Both day-to-day and strategic decision-making take all key risks and opportunities fully into account using financial and extra-financial criteria.

 A sound risk management system embedded at all levels of the Group

-GBUs and Function leaders are accountable for the identification, monitoring and management of the key risks in their domain.
-Risk management is therefore strongly embedded in the day-to-day running of each entity and operational managers can react rapidly in the event of changing circumstances.
-The risk management process is a valuable mechanism for GBUs and Functions to guide priorities and to raise the likelihood of achieving their business goals.
+GBUs and Function leaders are accountable for identifying, monitoring and managing the key risks in their domains.
+Risk management is therefore strongly embedded in the day-to-day running of each entity, and operational managers can react rapidly when circumstances change.
+The risk management process is a valuable mechanism for GBUs and Functions because it guides their priorities and makes it more likely they will achieve their business goals.